opengauss-mirror/docs/content/en/docs/Developerguide/create-function.md

 -   **VOLATILE**

     Specifies that the function value can change in a single table scan and no optimization is performed.

+- **SHIPPABLE | NOT SHIPPABLE**

+  Specifies whether the function can be pushed down for execution.
+This interface is reserved and is not recommended.

+- **FENCED | NOT FENCED**

+  Specifies whether the user-defined C function is executed in fenced or not-fenced mode.
+This interface is reserved and is not recommended.

 -   **PACKAGE**